Contact Us

 BASIRA: Brain and Signal Research and Analysis

-Dr Islem Rekik is the Director of the Brain And SIgnal Research and Analysis (BASIRA) laboratory and Associate Professor at Imperial College London (IX, Computing).
+Dr Islem Rekik is the Director of the Brain And SIgnal Research and Analysis (BASIRA) laboratory and Associate Professor at Imperial College London (I-X, Computing).
 Together with BASIRA members, Dr Rekik has conducted more than 80 cutting-edge research projects, published in high-impact journals and conferences, and cross-pollinating AI and healthcare —with a sharp focus on brain imaging and neuroscience.
 Dr Rekik is also a co/chair/organizer of more than 14 international first-class conferences/workshops/competitions (e.g., Affordable AI 2021-22, Predictive AI 2018-2022, Machine Learning in Medical Imaging 2021-22, WILL competition 2021-22).
 Islem is the former president of the Women in MICCAI (WiM) and the co-founder of the international RISE Network to Reinforce Inclusiveness & diverSity and Empower minority researchers in Low-Middle Income Countries (LMIC) in the field of medical imaging and AI.
 Dr Rekik is a strong advocate for EDI and AI capacity building in Africa and beyond.
 For more about the BASIRA Lab, see: GitHub Repo Source code YouTube Playlist Paper presentation YouTube Playlist Research Seminars YouTube Playlist ...

-Dr Islem Rekik is the Director of the Brain And SIgnal Research and Analysis (BASIRA) laboratory and Associate Professor at Imperial College London (IX, Computing).
+Dr Islem Rekik is the Director of the Brain And SIgnal Research and Analysis (BASIRA) laboratory and Associate Professor at Imperial College London (I-X, Computing).
 Together with BASIRA members, Dr Rekik has conducted more than 80 cutting-edge research projects, published in high-impact journals and conferences, and cross-pollinating AI and healthcare —with a sharp focus on brain imaging and neuroscience.

 Dr Rekik is also a co/chair/organizer of more than 14 international first-class conferences/workshops/competitions (e.g., Affordable AI 2021-22, Predictive AI 2018-2022, Machine Learning in Medical Imaging 2021-22, WILL competition 2021-22).
 Islem is the former president of the Women in MICCAI (WiM) and the co-founder of the international RISE Network to Reinforce Inclusiveness & diverSity and Empower minority researchers in Low-Middle Income Countries (LMIC) in the field of medical imaging and AI.
 Dr Rekik is a strong advocate for EDI and AI capacity building in Africa and beyond.